AdS/BCFT and Island for curvature-squared gravity: Introduction

 In this paper, we try to resolve the overly restrictive problem (\ref{Kij}) for higher derivative gravity.
 For simplicity, we focus on curvature-squared gravity.
 We propose to add the standard boundary term \cite{Myers:1987yn} and impose NBC for the Gauss-Bonnet term $R_{\mu\nu\alpha\beta}R^{\mu\nu\alpha\beta}-4R_{\mu\nu}R^{\mu\nu}+R^2$, while add the GHY-like boundary term \cite{Deruelle:2009zk} and impose Dirichlet boundary condition (DBC) for $R_{\mu\nu}R^{\mu\nu}$ and $R^2$.
 In this way, we relax the constraint on the shape of the brane and obtain a non-trivial holographic dual of BCFT for higher curvature gravity, where the extrinsic curvature $K_{\mu\nu}$, the boundary entropy and the A-type boundary central charge can be non-zero.

 Let us summarize our main results.
 We start with AdS/BCFT for Gauss-Bonnet gravity, which has a well-defined GHY boundary term without the constraint (\ref{Kij}).
 We derive the shape dependence of one point function of stress tensor and show that the B-type boundary central charge, which is related to the norm of displacement operator, is positive.
 Furthermore, by imposing the null energy condition on the brane, we prove the holographic g-theorem for Gauss-Bonnet gravity.
+We verify that our g-function can produce the boundary entropy of a half ball and the A-type boundary central charges in general dimensions.
 These are strong supports for our results.
-For general curvature-squared gravity, we propose to impose NBC for the massless gravitons, while impose DBC for the massive gravitons.
+For general curvature-squared gravity, we propose to impose DBC for the massive gravitons, while imposing NBC for the massless gravitons.
 In this way, we relax the constraint on the shape of the brane and obtain non-trivial boundary central charges.
 In particular, the holographic g-theorem is satisfied for the gravitational couplings obeying causality constraints.
 Finally, we discuss the island and Page curve for Gauss-Bonnet gravity.
-Remarkably, the Page curve can be discontinuous and there are first-order phase transitions of entanglement entropy within one range of couplings obeying causality constraints.
-Generalizing the discussions to holographic complexity, we get a new constraint for the Gauss-Bonnet coupling, which is stronger than the causality constraint.
+Remarkably, the Page curve can be discontinuous and there are zeroth-order phase transitions of entanglement entropy within one range of couplings obeying causality constraints.
+Generalizing the discussions to holographic entanglement entropy and holographic complexity in AdS/CFT, we get a new constraint for the Gauss-Bonnet coupling, which is stronger than the causality constraint.

 The paper is organized as follows.
 In section 2, we study AdS/BCFT for Gauss-Bonnet gravity and discuss the one point function and the holographic g-theorem.
 In section 3, we formulate AdS/BCFT for curvature-squared gravity and resolve the overly restrictive problem.
 In section 4, we investigate the island and Page curve for Gauss-Bonnet gravity.
 Finally, we conclude with some open problems in section 5.